Historical & Mythological Short Fiction

 • WHE volunteer reviewers will select a longlist, followed by a shortlist, followed by judges selecting prize winners, based on the judging criteria.

 • From the shortlist, guest judges, supported by WHE judges, will select first, second, third, and two highly commended submissions.
+The Youth Prize will have five Champions.

 • All decisions made by the judges are final.